pymanopt/pymanopt/README.md

 # pymanopt
-Python port of manopt, integrating Theano for automatic differentiation.
+Python port of the MATLAB package manopt, integrating Theano for automatic differentiation.